 Many children may be unable to celebrate Thanksgiving at home with their families, especially if they have just had surgery or are undergoing treatment.
 Throw a toy drive and ask friends and family for toy and book donations, and visit a local hospital to hand out goodies to local children.

-Another way to give back to local children battling life-threatening medical conditions is to donate a car to Wheels For Wishes, benefiting Make-A-Wish.
-When you donate a car to Wheels For Wishes, you can help to grant the wish of a local child between the age of 2 ½ and 18 who is battling a life-threatening medical condition.
+Another way to give back to local children battling critical illnesses is to donate a car to Wheels For Wishes, benefiting Make-A-Wish.
+When you donate a car to Wheels For Wishes, you can help to grant the wish of a local child between the age of 2 ½ and 18 who is battling a critical illness.
 Your donation makes a difference!
 Plus, you receive a great tax deduction and any donations we receive before 11:59 p.m. on Dec.
 31 count for the 2014 tax year.

 Donate a car today and help to grant a wish for a local child this Thanksgiving.
 Call 1-877-431-9474 or fill out an online vehicle donation form.